The Administrative Policies

 V Investigation of Complaints:

 The University will investigate all allegations promptly and in accordance with defined internal procedures.

 Complaints against students will be investigated in accordance with the procedures in the Code of Student Rights, Responsibilities and Conduct Procedures.

-Complaints against faculty, staff and administrators shall be investigated in accordance with the procedures established by the University Affirmative Action Office.
+Complaints against faculty, staff and administrators shall be investigated in accordance with the procedures established by the Director of Anti-Discrimination Policy & Compliance.

 Duquesne University is committed to investigating all alleged or suspected violations of this policy, regardless of whether a complaint alleging a violation of this policy has been filed and regardless of where the conduct at issue occurred.

 Employees and/or students who are found to have violated this policy will be subject to disciplinary action, up to and including expulsion or termination.

 Retaliation exists when action is taken against a complainant or a participant in the complaint process that (i) adversely affects the individual's employment or academic status; and (ii) is motivated in whole or in part by the individual's participation in the complaint process.

 No individual who makes a complaint alleging a violation of this policy or who participates in the investigation or resolution of such a complaint shall be subject to retaliation as a result of such activity or participation.
 Any acts of retaliation, as defined in this policy, shall be grounds for disciplinary action, up to and including expulsion for students and termination for faculty and staff.